 A trigger is created in the programming section on the schema page of the store.
 First specify on which events the trigger fires.
 There is three classes of events:

-After the trigger topic is created, click on Source code to program the trigger.
+After the trigger is created, click on Source code to program the trigger.
 The parameters passed to the trigger code are explained in the source code file.
-For item events the following table explains what the parameter $topic_id
+It is mainly the affected topic.
+Below you find a detailed table for item events.

 Check it out